 Cut Up Those Six-Pack Rings

-Cutting apart the six pack rings that hold beverages together will keep smaller turtles from being caught in them.
+Cutting apart six-pack rings that hold beverages together will keep smaller turtles from being caught in them.
 These can easily end up in the ocean and become wrapped around marine life.

 Taking an extra minute to think about how you throw away trash and making sure it is secure and not able to fly away can make all the difference in saving sea turtles.